mozilla/wagtail-localize-smartling/README.md

 ## Signals

-This app provides a single `wagtail_localize.signals.translation_imported` signal that is sent when translation are imported from Smartling.
+This app provides two Signals.

+`wagtail_localize.signals.individual_translation_imported` is sent when translation are imported from Smartling.

 Signal kwargs: